noorali180/noorali180/README.md

 <br>

 - 👨‍🎓 Student of computer science in DHA Suffa University
-- 👀 I’m interested in working with web
+- 👀 Interested in working with web
-- 🌱 I’m currently learning web development
+- 🌱 Currently learning web development
-- 💞️ I’m looking to collaborate with tech giants for their solutions
+- 💞️ Looking to collaborate with tech giants for their solutions
 - 📫 How to reach me nooralib180@gmail.com

 <br>